Payment Gateway Statistics 2025: Key Insights, Global Trends, and Future Projections

 • 5G technology is expected to increase the speed and reliability of mobile payments, potentially driving a 25% increase in transaction volumes by 2025.

-• Voice-activated payments, led by Amazon Alexa and Google Assistant, are becoming mainstream, with 15 million users making payments through these devices in 2023.
+• Voice-activated payments, led by Amazon Alexa and Google Assistant, are becoming mainstream, with 15 million users making payments through these devices.

 Security and Fraud Prevention Trends

-• Card-not-present (CNP) fraud cost businesses $32 billion globally in 2023, making it the most prevalent form of online fraud.
+• Card-not-present (CNP) fraud cost businesses $32 billion globally, making it the most prevalent form of online fraud.

 • EMV 3-D Secure, an advanced authentication system, is now used by 80% of global payment gateways, reducing fraud by 17% for online transactions.